Firing Distance Chemistry: Griess Test and Sodium Rhodizonate

 The procedure follows the Griess test in the standard firing-distance analysis sequence.
 After the Griess filter paper has been documented, the same paper or a separate lift from the adjacent target area is treated with sodium rhodizonate solution (0.2 per cent w/v in distilled water), acidified with a dilute tartaric acid solution (5 per cent tartaric acid in water).
 Lead ions on the paper produce a red-to-pink-red spot; the depth of colour is proportional to the lead concentration.
 Calcium and barium ions can produce an orange-red colour with rhodizonate, so a confirmatory step is applied: dilute hydrochloric acid (5 per cent HCl) is applied to the positive spots.
 HCl dissolves lead rhodizonate and removes the red colour; authentic lead-positive spots turn from red to a characteristic purple-blue colour (the lead styphnate conversion product) on HCl treatment, while calcium and barium rhodizonate complexes lose colour without the purple-blue stage.
 This colour sequence, red (sodium rhodizonate) then purple-blue (HCl treatment), is the confirmatory signature for lead.

-Lead ions in the firing-distance context originate from multiple sources within a single firing event: the primer (lead styphnate is the primary lead source in conventional primers), the projectile jacketing material (gilding metal, which is copper-zinc alloy, or lead-core bullets where jacket integrity fails), and the barrel (minimal contribution).
+Lead ions in the firing-distance context originate from multiple sources within a single firing event: the primer (lead styphnate is the primary lead source in conventional primers, as described in the three-component Pb-Sb-Ba primer particle chemistry), the projectile jacketing material (gilding metal, which is copper-zinc alloy, or lead-core bullets where jacket integrity fails), and the barrel (minimal contribution).
 Lead from the primer cloud expands with the propellant gas and deposits on nearby surfaces at distances comparable to propellant residue.
 Lead from projectile fragmentation or leading of the barrel may extend the deposition pattern to intermediate distances.

 The combination of the Griess (nitrite-propellant) pattern and the sodium rhodizonate (lead-primer) pattern on the same substrate provides two independent chemical maps of residue deposition that can be compared against the range categories defined by test firing.